takari/takari-local-repository/README.md

-Tesla Concurrent Local Repository
+Takari Concurrent Local Repository
 =================================

-This extension for Tesla enables safe concurrent use of the local repository such that multiple builds can concurrently resolve and install artifacts to a shared local repository.
+This extension for Takari enables safe concurrent use of the local repository such that multiple builds can concurrently resolve and install artifacts to a shared local repository.
 This is especially useful for continuous integration systems that usually build multiple projects in parallel and want to share the same local repository to reduce disk consumption.